giellalt/lang-gle/gle.md

 scoth -> scothanna
 EXCEPTION: an chuid -> na codanna see FIX file
 EXCEPTION: an raith -> na rathanna see FIX file

+Strong Plurals :  Broaden +anna

+an chuid -> na codanna see FIX file an raith -> na rathanna an laith -> na lathanna an luaith -> na luathanna

 Strong Plurals : +í